tsgates/arch-wiki-markdown/wiki/Xampp.md

 You must first download the Xampp Development Tools from the same download page here.

-Extract this into your Xampp directory.
+Extract this into your Xampp directory:

-    tar xvfz xampp-linux-devel-x.x.x.tar.gz -C /opt
+    # tar xvfz xampp-linux-devel-x.x.x.tar.gz -C /opt

 You should be able to successfully run